Breaking Barriers: How We Make Websites Accessible – Part 1

 To meet the requirements of WCAG guideline 2.5.1, we do the following:

-NOTE It’s more about design elements that incorporate focusable menu controls for content.
-For instance, carousels that lack controls and rely solely on swipe gestures, or interactive maps that only respond to touch events, do not meet this WCAG criteria.
 It is essential for these elements to have visible controls, such as arrows or plus and minus buttons.
 In cases where the design does not include these elements, we ensure accessibility by enabling keyboard interaction.
 For example, a slider can switch between slides using the left and right keyboard arrows.

 Pointer cancellation refers to a set of principles that govern the interaction between a user’s pointer (such as a mouse cursor or touchscreen tap) and the execution of a function.
 These principles ensure smooth and intuitive user experiences by defining how actions should be triggered and canceled.